Cavity optimization for Unruh effect at small accelerations

 It is evident from Eq.(\ref{eqn:EnhancementSmall-ac}) that in the small acceleration limit the enhancement ${\cal E}$ receives a large amplification, proportional to $(\Delta E/a)^{1/3}$, at the resonance points, i.e., $R\Delta E=\xi_{mn}$.
 Thus at small accelerations, if one chooses the radius of the cylindrical cavity such that it coincides with one of the resonance points, e.g., $R\Delta E=\xi_{01}=2.405$, the enhancement in response rate ${\cal E}$ shows very large amplifications (see Fig.\ref{fig:De-excitationRate}).

 Though the enhancement in detector response diverges at the resonance points as $\l(\Delta E/a\r)^{1/3}$ in the limit $a/\Delta E \to 0$, the actual response rate of the detector inside the cavity is still small due to the exponential suppression of free space response rate for small accelerations, i.e., $\lim_{a/\Delta E \to 0} {\dot {\cal F}} =\lim_{a/\Delta E \to 0}{\dot {\cal F}}_{\cal M} \times {\cal E} \approx (\Delta E/2\pi) \e^{-2\pi \Delta E/a} \times \lim_{a/\Delta E \to 0} {\cal E}.$ It has been argued in \cite{Scully-2003} that the exponential suppression in the response rate inside a cavity can be regulated considerably by introducing non-adiabatic switching of the detector.
 Now, if the size of the cylindrical cavity is optimized at one of the resonance points in addition to the usage of appropriate switching function, or state selection, as proposed in \cite{Scully-2003}, the response rate of the detector can potentially be enhanced exponentially.
 This line of study, however, will be pursued elsewhere.

 In this paper we couple the enhancement in response rate ${\cal E}$ at the resonance points, due to the change in density of field modes $\rho(\omega_{k})$, to another scheme which is extremely sensitive to the change in field correlators, namely the stimulated emission.
 Since stimulated emission is sensitive to the number of particles present, and a uniformly accelerating detector perceives the Minkowski vacuum as a state with particles, one could expect that a uniformly accelerating detector can undergo stimulated emission.
-Higher the number of particles in the Minkowski vacuum that the detector perceives, higher is the emission rate of the detector.
-The stimulated emission for a rotating detector was utilized in \cite{Lochan-2020} to propose measurable detection of non-inertial quantum field theoretic effects.
+Higher the number of particles in the Minkowski vacuum the detector perceives, higher is its emission rate.
+The emission profile for a rotating detector was utilized in \cite{Lochan-2020} to propose measurable detection of non-inertial quantum field theoretic effects.
+In \cite{Kalinski-2005} the emission from a rotating muonic hydrogen atom in the so called {\it Trojan states} is shown to be extremely enhanced.
 Thus, modifying the density of field modes $\rho(\omega_{k})$ would further strengthen such effects which we analyze next.
 5pt